 - It is important to understand why resistance develops and try to predict it so that we can hopefully prevent it in the future.

-- Analyzing all the genes in a person’s body to try to predict treatment resistance is not useful because there is a lot of normal variability between individuals.
+- Analyzing all the genes in a person’s body to try to predict treatment resistance is not useful because there is a lot of normal variation between individuals.

 - CLL is very heterogenous, meaning that all CLL cells are not identical clones.
 There are lots of sub-clones that are a little bit different from each other.